Troubleshooting Installation FAQs

 2. DO not allow Caching systems to cache the Buying Buddy plugin, and do not allow your property display pages (not search results) to be cached.

-3. Use the browser debug console (Firebug etc) to check there are no JavaScript errors in your website.
+3. Use the browser console (F12) to check there are no JavaScript errors in your website.

 4. jQuery must execute without any errors.
 If jQuery has errors then the entire execution of all scripts will be broken.